 ASWU sound owns a sound system that can be reserved.
 You will be required to sign a contract of liability for any damage the system sustained during your event.
-If you do not give 7 to 10 days advance notice, they cannot guarantee your use of the system and a charge of $50 will be assessed.
+If you do not give 7 to 10 days advance notice, they cannot guarantee your use of the system.
 Request ASWU Sound online.

 2. How do I rent a stage for my event?

 The ASWU stage is available to any student organization who requests it by completing an online scheduling request.
-Setup of the stage is coordinated by the Facilities Support department.
-In some cases there will be an additional fee to setup the stage.
+Setup of the stage is coordinated by the Facilities Support department, but student volunteers are needed to assist event staff with setup and tear down.

 3. How do I rent outdoor tables, chairs, or linens?

 The University has a limited supply of folding tables and chairs for outdoor use.
 These are provided free on a first-come, first-serve basis.
 They may be requested at the time of reservation via the EMS.
-Linens can be rented from Bon Appétit.
-Call 503-370-6711 for details.
+Linens can be rented from Bon Appétit by emailing email@example.com.

 4. Are there restrictions on renting inflatables for events?